50+ things to do this weekend in Newport County

 - Speakeasy Bar & Grille – Straight Outta Rehab at 9 pm

-- Tiverton Casino Hotel – Marvin Perry Duo at 6 pm, DJ at 9 pm
+- Tiverton Casino Hotel – Pat Lowell at 6 pm, DJ at 9 pm

 - Top Of Pelham: Dueling Pianos at 9 pm